Visit Potential Public Exposures for a list of places where people may have been exposed to the measles virus in Waterloo Region.

 - One or two out of a thousand children will die as a result of measles.

-Preventing measles with vaccination
+Prevent measles with vaccination

-Recommendations for children
+Routine vaccination recommendations for children

-- First dose on/after their first birthday
+- First dose on/after their first birthday.

-- Second dose at 4 to 6 years old
+- Second dose at 4 to 6 years old.

-Recommendations for adults
+Routine vaccination recommendations for adults

 - Born in 1970 or later: